AT 2025abao: The fourth luminous red nova in M 31: Abstract

 \section{Abstract}

-{ We present photometric and spectroscopic observations of the luminous red nova (LRN) \obj, the fourth discovered in M 31.
-The LRN, associated with the AGB star \WNT, was discovered during the fast rise following the minimum phase.
-It reached the peak at $g=15.1$ mag ($M_g=-9.5\pm0.1$ mag), and then it settled onto a long-duration plateau in the red bands, lasting 70 days, while it was slowly linearly declining in the blue bands.
-The object showed similarities at peak with the canonical LRNe V838 Monocerotis, V1309 Scorpii, and with the faint and fast-evolving AT~2019zhd, the third LRN in M31, though the later evolution is different.
-Spectroscopically, \obj\ evolved as a canonical LRN: the early spectra present a blue continuum with narrow Balmer lines in emission; at peak, the spectral continuum has cooled to a yellow colour, with a photospheric temperature of 6000 K. Balmer lines have weakened while absorption lines from metals (\Fei, \Feii, \ion{Sc}{ii}, \ion{Ba}{ii}, \ion{Ti}{ii}) have developed, and in particular broad (FWHM$\sim$700 \kms) from the UV \Caii\ H\&K lines.
-Medium- and high-resolution spectra reveal a counter-P~Cygni absorption profile in \Ha.
-Finally, late time spectra show an orange continuum ($T\sim$4000-5000~K), a return in strength of the Balmer lines and the formation of molecular absorption bands. \obj\ is the rare case of a LRN with detailed archival information regarding the progenitor system.
-For the first time, we obtained the spectral energy distribution in the infrared of the precursor of a LRN, which is consistent with that of an M giant/AGB.
-We propose that the dichotomy of light curve behaviour in LRNe (two peaks vs. plateau) can be explained by the extent and H-richness of the common envelope. }
+{ We present photometric and spectroscopic observations of the luminous red nova (LRN) \obj, the fourth discovered in M~31.
+The LRN, associated with the asymptotic giant branch (AGB) star \WNT, was discovered during the fast rise following the minimum phase.
+It reached its peak at $g=15.1$ mag ($M_g=-9.5\pm0.1$ mag), and then it settled onto a long-duration plateau in the red bands, lasting 70 days, while it was slowly linearly declining in the blue bands.
+At the peak the object showed similarities with the canonical LRNe V838 Monocerotis, V1309 Scorpii, and the faint and fast-evolving AT 2019zhd, which is the third LRN in M31, though the later evolution is different.
+Spectroscopically, \obj\ evolved as a canonical LRN: the early spectra present a blue continuum with narrow Balmer lines in emission; at the peak, the spectral continuum had cooled to a yellow colour, with a photospheric temperature of 6000 K. Balmer lines had weakened, while absorption lines from metals (\Fei, \Feii, \ion{Sc}{ii}, \ion{Ba}{ii}, \ion{Ti}{ii}) had developed, and they were particularly broad from the UV \Caii\ H\&K lines.
+Medium- and high-resolution spectra reveal narrow ($\sim$50 \kms) absorption and broad ($\sim$450 \kms) emission profiles in the Balmer lines, from a slower wind and a faster outflow, respectively.
+Finally, late-time spectra show an orange continuum ($T\sim4000-5000$ K), a return in strength of the Balmer lines and the formation of molecular absorption bands. \obj\ is the rare case of an LRN with detailed archival information regarding the progenitor system.
+For the first time, we obtained the spectral energy distribution in the infrared of the precursor of an LRN, which is consistent with that of an M~giant/AGB.
+We propose that the dichotomy of light-curve behaviour in LRNe (two peaks vs. plateau) can be explained by the extent and H-richness of the common envelope. }